ken-reaper/Kern-s-Electronics-Learning-Portfolio/typst_source_file/chapter0.typ

 To avoid a common trap, let me be more precise on how I define this type of inverse.

 == 0.65) Inverse Relationship and the 3 Forms of Water If you have been in a kitchen (or are still alive), you encountered water.
-In many instances, a pot of water is placed on a stove before its heated.
-Let that unaltered liquid water to be f(x). f(x) is our original function before its transformed in any way.
+In many instances, a pot of water is placed on a stove before it's heated.
+Let that unaltered liquid water be f(x). f(x) is our original function before its transformed in any way.

 When you apply heat to the pot, it begins to evaporate .
 After a while, all the water will become steam.
-Let the steam aftermath of boiling the liquid water (f(x)) be f'(x). f'(x) is the derivative of f(x), an modification of f(x) (our original, unaltered function.).
+Let the steam aftermath of boiling the liquid water (f(x)) be f'(x). f'(x) is the derivative of f(x), a modification of f(x) (our original, unaltered function.).
 In this context, the derivative would be the process of adding heat.
-This is the mean from which we go from f(x) --> f'(x), where $f'(x)= (d/"dx")(f(x)).$
+This is the means from which we go from f(x) --> f'(x), where $f'(x)= (d/"dx")(f(x)).$

-After evaporating all the pot's content, you refill the pot with liquid water (f(x), the original, unchanged function.)
+After evaporating all the pot's contents, you refill the pot with liquid water (f(x), the original, unchanged function.)
 Instead of boiling, you place the water in your freezer.
 After a while, the water will solidify and become ice.
 Let the solid ice aftermath of freezing the liquid water f(x) be F(x).
 F(x) is the integral of f(x), an modification of f(x) (the original function).
 In this context, the integral would be the process of removing heat (through freezing).
 This is how we go from f(x) --> F(x), where $F(x) = integral(f(x))$.

 With all of these "rules" in mind, here's how the derivative and integral cancel each other.

 In scenario 1, we take the derivative of an integral.
 This would look like $(d)/("dx")(integral()) $ or f'(F(x)).
 Recall these 2 rules.
 Taking the derivative means adding heat within our construct.
-And F(x) is the aftermath of integration which is ice.
-So taking the derivative of an integral would be like boiling ice cubes, That would result in the unaltered liquid water.
+And F(x) is the aftermath of integration, which is ice.
+So taking the derivative of an integral would be like boiling ice cubes.
+That would result in unaltered liquid water.

-In scenario 2, we take the integral of an derivative.
+In scenario 2, we take the integral of a derivative.
 This would look like $integral(d/"dx") $ or $F(f'(x))$.
 Recall these 2 rules.
 Taking the integral means removing heat within our construct.
 And f'(x) is the  aftermath of derivation which is steam.
 So taking the integral would be the equivalent of cooling steam.
 This would result in the unaltered liquid water.
 (Fun fact: gaseous water cooling down is how rain is created).

 So what's the purpose of this exercise?
 It's to show that the inverse I'm talking about isn't an additive inverse.
 Like what happens when you add + 1 and -1, resulting in 0.
 The kind of inverse we're talking about returns something previously modified into its original state.

 == 0.7) Why Learn Integrals and Derivatives?